 Sweet potatoes mature in 85 to 120 days (3 to 4 months) after planting slips.
 Make sure to harvest them well before the first frost in your area (watch the calendar, and also the weather forecast!)

-If your sweet potatoes are exposed to cold, they will become hard inside, and they will not soften up no matter how much you cook them.
+If your sweet potatoes are exposed to cold, they will become hard inside.
+At that point, they will not soften up (no matter how much you cook them!)

 If you are not sure whether it is time to harvest yet, you can dig up a few sweet potatoes to check on the size of the tubers (roots).
 According to Clemson University, you can harvest when 30% of the roots are at least 3.5 inches in diameter.

 So, if 1 out of the 3 sweet potatoes you dug up is at least 3.5 inches in diameter, then you are ready to harvest!